PaddlePaddle/Paddle/doc/v2/howto/rnn/recurrent_group_en.md

 `recurrent_group` helps us to split the input sequence, merge the output, and loop through the sequence of computational logic.

-Using this feature, the two nested `recurrent_group` can handle the nested double-level sequences, implementing sequence-level RNN structures at both the word and sentence levels.
+Using this feature, the two nested `recurrent_group` can handle the nested two-level sequences, implementing sequence-level RNN structures at both the word and sentence levels.

 - Word-level RNN:  each state corresponds to a word.
 - Sequence-level RNN: a sequence-layer RNN consists of multiple word-layer RNNs.
 Each word-layer RNN (ie, each state of a sequence-layer RNN) has a subsequence.

 For convenience of description, the following takes the NLP task as an example.
-A paragraph containing a subsequence is defined as a double-level sequence, and a sentence containing a word is defined as a single-layer sequence.
+A paragraph containing a subsequence is defined as a two-level sequence, and a sentence containing a word is defined as a single-layer sequence.
 Then, the zero-level sequence is a word.

 ## Usage of Sequence-level RNN